Application history of 3D scanning:

 Made of sand and concrete, it had become noticeably dilapidated over the past 60 years and was in almost disrepair.
 The district administration decided to send the monument for a long-term restoration, and at that time replace it with a copy.

 The state of the monument in April 2024.
-It is almost close to destruction.
+It's almost about to collapse.

 They decided to make a copy using additive technologies.
 One of the reasons for this decision was the poor condition of the monument itself: it simply crumbled from almost any touch, its surface was severely damaged, and copying it in this form was not only unproductive, but also dangerous for the original.